Jan Komarek

 Behind the initiative

 Drones and satellites are transforming how we observe our environment.
-They offer perspectives that help us understand landscapes, ecosystems, and the changes unfolding across them.
+They offer trans-scalar perspectives—from macroscopic global footprints down to sub-meter physiological processes that help us understand landscapes, ecosystems, and the changes unfolding across them.
 Yet to realise their full potential, what matters just as much as technology is the way we share knowledge and work together.

 A key part of this effort is metadata.
 Every dataset becomes transparent and reusable only if we know how it was collected and processed.
-We emphasise systematic records of flight parameters, sensor calibration, environmental conditions, and processing provenance.
-These auxiliary files, aligned with international geospatial standards, allow datasets to be integrated across projects, compared over time, and validated against field data so that information derived from drones can be confidently reused.
+Whether mapping basic structural metrics or conducting complex functional inversions of physiological stress, we emphasise systematic records of flight parameters, sensor calibration, environmental conditions, and processing provenance.
+Aligned with FAIR principles and international geospatial standards, these auxiliary files allow multidimensional datasets to be integrated across projects, assimilated into advanced physics-informed models, and validated against in situ field data.
+Only then can information derived from drones be confidently reused.

 Read more

-Whether you are a scientist, stakeholder, or simply curious about the future of remote sensing, OpenSkyLab invites you to explore, contribute, and join a growing community working together for open, transparent, and impactful environmental observation.
+Whether you are a scientist aiming to redefine environmental monitoring, a stakeholder, or simply curious about the future of remote sensing, OpenSkyLab invites you to explore, contribute, and join a growing community dedicated to transparent, impactful, and reproducible science.

 Recent updates and stories